 - Clivia – Excellent for year round foliage as well as spectacular flowers.

-- Geranium macrorrhizum – Dry Shade
+- Geranium macrorrhizum – For drier areas.

 - Athyrium species (Japanese painted Fern)